 There’s a misguided trend in looking to architecture to explain why some groups of people are creative and others are not.
-There are flawed assumptions at work and I’ll explain why.
 A well designed workplace may be beneficial, but it’s not an essential factor.
 The long history of innovation, in the centuries before electricity and elevators, shows how much creative work can be done without regard to workspace design.

 Yet articles in the New Yorker, New York Times and Fast Company point to office design, suggesting the environment has primacy over determining which groups of people will be creative and which ones won’t.
 MIT’s famous building 20, is frequently referenced and studied, with some architects assuming if they emulate its elements they’ll see similar results.
 Where this line of thinking fails is its lack of accounting for most breakthroughs in the history of the world.

 A huge percentage of them took place in environments that fail most of the standards for “creative workplaces” or “dynamic work environments”.
 Take as significant examples:

 - The Manhattan Project (cheap military housing in the desert)

 - The Apollo 11 moon landing (ordinary offices/cubicles)

 - Any company that started in a garage (Google, Apple, HP, Amazon, Disney)

 - Any band that started in a garage (Nirvana, The Kinks, Creedence Clearwater)